yoonseo-han/NBA_Stats/README.md

 https://github.com/seemethere/nba_py/wiki/stats.nba.com-Endpoint-Documentation

 ### TODO
-- Add functionality: When type city name return with : Team name, logo, division info
+- Add all teams info into MySQL DB and connect it to server